Windy City Live

 Windy City Live (WCL) is a local daytime talk show that is broadcast on WLS-TV and based in Chicago, Illinois.
 It premiered on May 26, 2011 as a replacement of The Oprah Winfrey Show which retired that month and is produced by WLS-TV (ABC 7 Chicago).
 The talk show is filmed in front of a live audience weekdays at the ABC7 Studios in the Chicago Loop on State Street.
 Current and original hosts are Val Warner and Ryan Chiaverini.

 In November 2019, Windy City Live aired its 2,000th live episode with multiple special guests and performances.
 Windy City Live maintains strong viewership ratings, and has been nominated for and won numerous Chicago Emmy awards.

 On July 21, 2021, WLS-TV cancelled Windy City Live.
 Production was ceased on September 3, 2021.
+The show morphed into 'Windy City Weekend' a half-hour, weekly addition to ABC7 Eyewitness News at 11am, airing Fridays at 11:30am.

 Concept

 Windy City Live combines talk, entertainment, celebrity guest appearances, localized Chicago interests, and more in a 60-minute show.
 Original co-hosts Val Warner and Ryan Chiaverini are joined by guest contributors Roe Conn, an American talk radio host, and television producer Hank Mendheim.
 Ji Suk Yi had also served as a contributor and later co-host of the show until her departure for the Chicago Sun-Times in 2018.

 In July 2018, Bonnie Hunt, former host of The Bonnie Hunt Show, co-hosted WCL with Chiaverini while Warner was away on vacation.